apache/druid/docs/tutorials/tutorial-msq-extern.md

 ---
-id: connect-external-data
+id: tutorial-msq-extern
-title: Tutorial - Load files with SQL-based ingestion
+title: "Tutorial: Load files with SQL-based ingestion"
+sidebar_label: "Load files using SQL 🆕"
 description: How to generate a query that references externally hosted data
 ---